 Home from Home Programme, a specially adapted home visiting programme for families living in homeless/emergency accommodation, which is ready for scaling up around the country in 2021-22

 Sláintecare Integration Fund: Prevention is Better than Cure: A Community Mothers Programme Development Project in collaboration with the HSE, Tusla, Katharine Howard Foundation and 10 Community Mothers sites across Ireland.
-Our goal is that every first-time parent in Ireland will be offered the updated home visiting programme.
+Our goal is that every first-time parent in Ireland will be offered an updated home visiting programme.

 Rethink Ireland Innovate Fund for the ‘From Couch to Screen’ project, provides professional qualifications in Home Visiting through